-Understanding that when transmissions occurs a VDES mobile station with a single antenna will suffer decreased receiver sensitivity, care must be taken to respect the AIS transmission and reception as the highest priority.
+Care must be taken to respect the AIS transmission and reception as the highest priority.

 Coordination between ASM and VDE

 VDE ship transmissions should be coordinated with transmissions on the ASM channels to ensure that ASM messages with new safety and navigational related information can be received.